MayerUser/EE_USB_BAT_PM/README.md

 ## Introduction

-This is a simple source hardware project, USB-BATTERY, for low power application with battery.
-It supports dual power supplies, battery supply, battery charging, and low power management.
+This is a straightforward open-source hardware project, USB-BATTERY, designed for low-power applications with a battery.
+It features dual power supply capabilities, including battery supply and charging, as well as advanced low-power management.

 ## User Mannal

 ![The product of USB-BATTERY](./Figure/USB_BAT.jpg)

-As is shownd in the above figure, the USB-BATTERY is a small power module which can be moounted onto the bread board.
-The following is the blocks or ports defination of the module:
+As shown in the figure above, the USB-BATTERY is a compact power module that can be mounted onto a breadboard.
+Below is the definition of the blocks or ports of the module:

 1. **PWE_1**: Power Input 1 with USB TYPE C socket (Support PD Charging);
 2. **PWR_2**: Power Input 2 with 2.54mm Header;